At Beam, the teaching staff consider :

 • Children have access to a range of high-quality books and mark making resources.

-Throughout Reception & Year 1 phonics lessons, you will see:
+Throughout Reception & Year 1, you will see:

 • Phonics taught daily in a regular slot on all class timetables.

-• Streamed whole class phonics lessons led by the teacher who explicitly models strategies and skills.
+• Phonics lessons led by the teacher who explicitly models strategies and skills.

 • All teachers follow and use Little Wandle planning and resources.